securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

     - In above example multiple collaborators have the same callback function or private attributes.
 Depending on the Federated Learning requirements, user can specify unique callback function or private attributes for each Participant
     - *Private attributes* needs to be set after instantiating the participant.

-Now let's see how the flow is passed to the runtime, and the flow gets run:
+To run the flow, simply pass the instance of the flow to the :code:`run()` method of runtime:

 .. code-block:: python